microscopic-image-analysis/patt_mcmc/README.md

 ### Recommended Setup for Reproduction

-**Note**: The following guide presupposes working on a relatively up-to-date linux system as well as some familiarity with jupyter.
+**Note**: The following guide presupposes working on a relatively up-to-date linux system.

 Open a terminal in the directory you want to clone this repo into.
 Proceed by sequentially executing the following commands in it.

 1. Install pyenv:
     `curl -fsSL https://pyenv.run | bash`
-2. Use pyenv to safely install python 3.11.13 alongside whatever version the system normally uses:
+2. Use pyenv to safely install python 3.12.11 alongside whatever version the system normally uses:
-    `pyenv install 3.11.13`
+    `pyenv install 3.12.11`
-3. Create a venv for the PATT experiments, based on the local python 3.11 installation:
+3. Create a venv for the PATT experiments, based on the local python 3.12 installation:
-    `~/.pyenv/versions/3.11.13/bin/python -m venv ~/.venvs/patt_experiments`
+    `~/.pyenv/versions/3.12.11/bin/python -m venv ~/.venvs/patt_experiments`
 4. Clone this repo and move into its `code/` directory:
     `git clone git@github.com:microscopic-image-analysis/patt_mcmc.git patt_mcmc`
     `cd patt_mcmc/code/`